 Laboratory QA/QC measurements and protocols will be completed to determine and confirm the accuracy, sensitivity, precision, and comparability of the data.
 This will include the use of method blanks, replicates, laboratory control samples and reference material, and matrix spikes.
 Method blanks are clean control samples that detect potential contamination during sample preparation and analysis.
 Laboratory duplicates are field-collected samples split at the laboratory and analyzed separately.
 These determine the methodological precision.
 Accuracy will be tested using laboratory control samples, reference materials, and matrix spikes.
-Laboratory control samples, reference materials, and matrix spikes.
 Laboratory control samples are a clean matrix (i.e., distilled, de-ionized water) spiked with test parameters.
 Reference materials are samples with a known concentration of a parameter.
 Matrix spikes are field-collected samples that are spiked with test analytes.
 Anomalous results (for example, detected concentrations in the blanks) will be verified with repeated analysis.

 Data analysis and reporting will focus on the POPCs and POCs for the Project.
-Nitrite, fluoride, total and dissolved aluminum, total and dissolved cadmium, total chromium, total iron, and total zinc were identified as the POPCs in the Conceptual Site Model (Appendix 5-I).
-Of these parameters nitrogen forms (nitrate, nitrite, ammonia), total phosphorus, and TDS were the water quality parameters identified as a POCs for aquatic life in the CSM Report (Appendix 5-I).
+Nitrite, fluoride, sulfate, total and dissolved aluminum, total cadmium, total chromium, total iron, and total zinc were identified as the POPCs in the CSM because their baseline or predicted concentrations were higher than 80% of the WQG-AL (Appendix 7-B).
+Nitrogen forms (nitrate, nitrite, ammonia), total phosphorus, and TDS were the water quality parameters identified as the Project-related special-case POCs for aquatic life in the CSM and dissolved aluminum was identified as a POC (Appendix 7-B).
+The CSM also recommended the inclusion of total mercury in monitoring due to uncertainties in the geochemical source terms used in water quality predictions (see Section 1.5.3).

-In addition to the POPCs and POCs, analysis of water chemistry will include constituents with available BC (ENV 2019a, 2021), federal (CCME 2021a) WQG-AL or YDWL water quality standards (Table 4.4-2).
 The list of evaluated parameters may be modified as part of the AEMP reporting to include other parameters if concentrations increase or are predicted to increase.